January 12th, 2022

 An added bonus: when you get a new phone, using iCloud makes it easy to transfer everything from your old device to your new one.

 How to set up iCloud on your iOS device or Mac

-How to set up iCloud on iPhone or iPad
+How to set up iCloud on your iPhone or iPad

-- Go to your device Settings, then click on iCloud.
+- Go to your device Settings>[Your name]> then tap iCloud.